 Eighth Group of Endangered Whooping Cranes Depart on Ultralight-guided Flight to Florida

 On October 17, 2008, Fourteen young whooping cranes began their ultralight-led migration from central Wisconsin’s Necedah National Wildlife Refuge (NWR) and traveled five miles.
-Wind and rain has grounded the cranes in Juneau County, Wisconsin, for the . . . → Read More: The whoopers are coming
+Wind and rain has grounded the cranes in Juneau County, Wisconsin, for . . . → Read More: The whoopers are coming

 A pair of Least Grebes have begun nesting at Yamato Scrub in Boca Raton.
 These birds are extremely rare in Florida (only 6 records in over 100 years), although they do occur on Hispaniola and in Texas and Mexico/Baja California.